Osamu Takizawa

 Osamu Takizawa (滝沢 修, Takizawa Osamu) was a Japanese actor.
 He was born in Ushigome, Shinjuku, Tokyo.
 Starting at the Tsukiji Little Theater, Takizawa participated in a number of theatrical troupes before forming Gekidan Mingei with Jūkichi Uno.
-His was praised for his performance in Death of a Salesman and also directed a version of The Diary of Anne Frank.
+He was praised for his performance in Death of a Salesman and also directed a version of The Diary of Anne Frank.
 Perhaps his most notable film role was in Fires on the Plain.